omerAJ/peopleCounting/readme.md

 - all pretrained models are saved in D://omer/YOLO_weights

 ## Contributing
-Full credits to the two mentioned papers.
+Full credits to the mentioned papers.

 [1] @article{shao2018crowdhuman,
     title={CrowdHuman: A Benchmark for Detecting Human in a Crowd},